vincentbernat/awesome-configuration/README.md

  - It is modular.
 I am using `config` as a table to pass different things between "modules".

- - In `rc/xrun.lua`, there is a `xrun` function which runs a program only if it is not already running.
-Instead of relying on tools like `ps`, it looks at the list of awesome clients and at the list of connected clients with `xwininfo`.
-Seems reliable.

  - I use a light transparency effect to tell if a window has the focus or not.
 It needs a composite manager.